JBS S.A.: COVID-19 pandemic

 At least 277 JBS USA workers at a plant in Greeley, Colorado, were presumed to be infected with coronavirus disease 2019 in April 2020, leading to the closure of this large meat processing operation with over 3,000 employees; the plant reopened after a 9-day closure.
 The Weld County, Colorado Department of Public Health, where Greeley is located, reported that employees had said that the JBS plant had a "work while sick" culture.
 The company denied any such pressure on workers.
 By April 15, 102 workers had tested positive for the coronavirus, and four had died.
 Outbreaks of COVID-19 have also been found in five other JBS beef processing plants, in Souderton, Pennsylvania; Plainwell, Michigan; Green Bay, Wisconsin; Cactus, Texas; and Grand Island, Nebraska.

 With 600 workers confirmed and probable cases in the JBS Foods plant in Brooks, Alberta, 7% of the population tested positive for COVID-19.
 As of May 9, 510 workers had recovered, but one worker died.
 On 22 April it came to light that even though the plant had added a shift premium of $4 an hour, many employees skipped their shifts forcing the company to reduce their schedule to one shift.
 As of April 21, the company claimed that there had been no walk-offs.

 Cyberattack

 JBS was targeted by a cyberattack in late May 2021, which forced the company to temporarily shut down slaughterhouses in Australia, Canada and the United States.
 The company stood down 7,000 workers across Australian operations and up to 3,000 workers in Canada and the United States.
 In June 2021, JBS paid $11 million in ransom, using Bitcoin, to put an end to the cyberattack.
 Chief executive Andre Nogueira said: "This was a very difficult decision to make for our company and for me personally".

 Cultured meat

-In 2021, JBS invested US$ 100 million in cultured meat through BioTech Foods, with plans to release to the market by 2024.
+In 2021, JBS invested US$100 million in cultured meat through BioTech Foods, with plans to release to the market by 2024.

+Segments

+JBS operates in the segments of beef, pork, poultry, fish, and sheep, as well as leather, collagen, metal packaging, biodiesel, fertilizers, hygiene and beauty, and transportation.